almet/almet/README.md

-👋 Hey,
+👋 Hey, I'm Alexis, a free software enthusiast from France.

-Here is some software I contributed to:
+Here is a small list of projects I've been involved with:

 - **[Pelican](http://getpelican.com)**: A static site generator I [created in 2010](https://blog.notmyidea.org/pelican-a-simple-static-blog-generator-in-python.html).
 Currently used by the [Linux Kernel](https://www.kernel.org/pelican.html) and [Debian](https://bits.debian.org/pages/about.html) for their websites.
 - **[I Hate Money](http://ihatemoney.org)**: A website to handle group expenses, [created in late 2011](https://blog.notmyidea.org/how-are-you-handling-your-shared-expenses.html).
 It allows users to input who paid what, for whom, and manages a balance for you.
 It currently hosts ~2500 active projects.